Ross-Gibson/funds/README.md

 Running the app

 - from the project root run
-  `yarn install`
+  `yarn setup`
 - and then run
   `yarn pods`
+- serve the api by running
+  `yarn serve`
-- start the server by running
+- Open a new terminal tab and start the server by running `yarn start`
-  `yarn start`
-- and then in a new terminal tab run
+- Open a new terminal tab and then run
   `yarn ios`